bryannaboone/Coding-Assignment-1/README.md

 The attribute Official est. GDPup to date (billion US$) is a variable of datatype float which contains numeric data of the official estimated GDP of the metropolitan area in question.

-The attribute Metropolitan population is a variable of datatype float which contains numeric data of the popultion of each metropolitan area.
+The attribute Metropolitan population is a variable of datatype float which contains numeric data of the population of each metropolitan area.

 The attribute Official GDP per capita is a variable of datatype float which contains numeric data of the official estimated GDP adjusted for population of the metropolitan area.